Which tea has the highest quality leaves?

 About 75% of all tea harvested in Japan is graded as sencha.
 Sometimes described as a common tea.
 The best sencha teas are most uncommon.

 Sencha is highly variable.
 Quality depends on the tea's origin, the season, and leaf processing techniques that are employed.Gyokuro

 For gyokuro only the youngest flush leaf is picked.
 Special cultivation techniques are employed to produce a tea that is famous for its rich flavor and pale lemon-green color.

 Gyokuro tea plants are grown in the shade for approximately three weeks before harvesting begins.
 Removing direct sunlight in this way reduces leaf photosynthesis which alters the proportions of flavenols, amino acids, sugars, and other substances that provide tea aroma and taste.

-For high quality gyokuro the leaves are (unlike sencha) aged for about 3 months.
+For premium gyokuro the leaves are (unlike sencha) aged for about 3 months or more.
 This aging blends and mellows the flavenoids and other organic compounds to produce a tea that is renowned for its smooth elegant taste.